-Symmetry also plays a role in matching and sequencing skills.
+Symmetry also plays a role in matching skills and sequencing skills.

-Many studies have been done on the human brain, symmetry and working memory.
+Many studies have been done on the human brain, symmetry, and working memory.
 Most humans prefer a symmetrical image to an asymmetrical image.
-Recall and working memory is found to be better when recalling a symmetrical image instead of an asymmetrical one.
+Recall and working memory are found to be better when recalling a symmetrical image instead of an asymmetrical one.

 Symmetry Activities: Winter Theme

 So, with all that being said, here are the winter-themed symmetry worksheets.
 They are free and printable.

 Many students learn easier and faster when using a multisensory approach.

 To make the activity multisensory, you may have to add some materials.
 Here are some suggestions.